 Here's what to tell your stylist: According to Stone, you can keep your length and add some more layers around the top and crown with softness on the length.
 This, she explains, lightens up the weight of your hair and will accentuate the style with movement and texture.

 Stone also recommends steering clear of heat-styling and air-drying your strands instead.
 Reach for oil-based products, which she explains will encourage texture, lend hydration, and keep your mane healthy all summer long.
 (She loves this curl gloss below from the hair goddesses at Oribe.)

 "Nothing says summer more than effortless I-woke-up-like-this hair and texture," emphasizes hairstylist Christopher Farmer.
 He explains it's all about low-maintenance: "I'm loving mid-length hair for the summer.
 The difference between this look and past beach wave styles is that we want the hair to have a softer, more undone feel."

 According to Farmer, the key to mastering this haircut is to ask your stylist for concave layers, which will allow texture or curl will show up immediately as you style.
 He recommends using your favorite hot tool (the bigger, the better, he says, since we're after volume here) to style and then finishing off the look with dry shampoo or texture spray to the roots and ends.
-Last but not least, shake it out with your hands to achieve Kendall's messy, imperfect rumple.
+Last but not least, shake it out with your hands to achieve Ciara's messy, imperfect rumple.